Levinders/Elevating-Dashboard-Navigation-with-Pop-Out-Menus-in-Looker-Studio/README.md

 ![Nav menu](assests/nav%20menu%201.jpg)

 ## Project Motivation
-In dashboard design, visuals often steal the spotlight — but how users navigate the report is just as important.
-I recently explored this idea by building a pop-out menu navigation system in Looker Studio.
+In dashboard designs, visuals often steal the spotlight — but how users navigate the report is just as important.
+I recently explored the idea of:

+1. Improving report users experince by building a pop-out menu navigation system in Looker Studio
+2. One robust dashboard that contains analysis that can be easily accessed when needed

 The goal wasn’t to show data visuals, but to demonstrate how thoughtful navigation alone can significantly improve the user experience (UX) — especially in multi-page reports used by non-technical audiences.

-## Key Features
+## Key Features of What I Built
-* Pop-out Menus: Reduce visual clutter and allow users to focus on what matters.
-Each section of the report becomes easily accessible — without overwhelming the user with multiple charts at once.
+* Pop-out Menus: Each section of the report becomes easily accessible — without overwhelming the user with multiple charts at once.

-Streamlined Navigation
-Users can jump directly to specific insights or sections, reducing time spent scrolling or hunting for KPIs — a major win for both technical and non-technical users.
+* Web-like Navigation: Users can jump directly to specific insights or sections, reducing scrolling — a major win for non-technical users.

-Clean, Cohesive Design
-Visual consistency, smooth transitions, and a themed layout ensure the dashboard feels polished and easy to consume.
+* Clean, Cohesive Design: Visual consistency, smooth transitions, and a themed layout that ensures the dashboard feels polished and easy to consume.

 🎯 Business Value & Impact
 In a real-world data project, this structure supports: